victormends/javascript_classes/README.md

 # javascript_classes
- backup of some javascrip exercises
+ backup of some javascript exercises